Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-At $\mathrm{Pe}=1$ and finite $T$, $\sigma_Y$ displays a $T$-sensitive glass-like branch for $\phi<\phi_J$ followed by the $T$-insensitive jamming branch, see Fig. \ref{fig:yield-stress}(a).
-The yield stress curves do not follow the trend one would expect if activity could be subsumed into an extra source of noise and encoded by an increased effective temperature.
-The yield stress is smaller for $\mathrm{Pe}=1$ than for $\mathrm{Pe}=0$, at a given $\phi$ and $T$, up to $\phi_J$.
-A higher $T$ would result in a larger $\sigma_Y$.
-Moreover, at $T=0$, we recover again the athermal jamming behavior, despite the presence of random (active) forces.
-As we further increase the activity at fixed $T=10^{-4}$, $\sigma_Y$ quickly collapses onto the jamming branch.
-For $\mathrm{Pe}>3$, $\phi_G(\mathrm{Pe})>\phi_J$, and a finite yield stress can only emerge in the regime controlled by jamming \cite{olsson2007critiical-scaling-of-shear-viscosity-at-the-jamming-transition}, where $\sigma_Y\sim(\phi-\phi_J)^{\alpha'}$ universally applies, independently of $\mathrm{Pe}$.
-The crossover between glass and jamming rheology can thus be tuned by activity and is eventually lost, as it pushes $\sigma_Y$ towards the $T=0$ behavior.
+In the presence of activity, $\mathrm{Pe}>0$, and at finite $T$, $\sigma_Y$ displays a $T$-sensitive glass-like branch for $\phi<\phi_J$ followed by the $T$-insensitive jamming branch, see Fig.~\ref{fig:yield-stress}(a).
+The yield stress curves do not follow the trend one would expect if activity could be subsumed into an extra source of noise and encoded by an increased effective temperature, although both $\mathrm{Pe}$ and $T$ shift the fluid-solid transition to higher densities.
+As $T$ increases, $\sigma_Y$ increases, shifting the curves in Fig.~\ref{fig:yield-stress}(a) upwards.
+In contrast, increasing $\mathrm{Pe}$ slightly lowers the yield stress, shifting the curves towards the right and quickly collapsing them into the jamming line.
+For $\mathrm{Pe}>3$, $\phi_G(\mathrm{Pe})>\phi_J$, and a finite yield stress can only emerge in the parameter regime controlled by jamming \cite{olsson2007critiical-scaling-of-shear-viscosity-at-the-jamming-transition}, where $\sigma_Y\sim(\phi-\phi_J)^{\alpha'}$ universally applies, independently of $\mathrm{Pe}$.
+The crossover between glass and jamming rheology can thus be tuned by activity and is eventually lost, as it pushes $\sigma_Y$ towards the athermal limit.
 The separation between $\phi_G$ and $\phi_J$ progressively vanishes as activity increases.
-An overview over the impact of activity on the yield stress at $T=10^{-4}$ is represented in the fluid-glass-jamming phase diagram in Fig. \ref{fig:phasediagram}, in terms of the shear stress, density and activity.
+An overview over the impact of activity on the yield surface at $T=10^{-4}$ is represented in the fluid-glass-jamming phase diagram in Fig.~\ref{fig:phasediagram}.